ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/what-are-operations.dotnet.markdown

 {PANEL: Why use operations}

-* Operations provide __management functionality__ that is Not available in the context of the session, e.g.:
+* Operations provide __management functionality__ that is Not available in the context of the session, for example:
-  create/delete a database, execute administrative tasks, assign permissions, change server configuration, etc.

-* Some operations (e.g. _PatchOperation_) can also be carried out via the session (e.g. _session.Advanced.Patch()_).
-  However, while a session wraps multiple actions into a single business transaction,
+    * Create/delete a database
+    * Execute administrative tasks
+    * Assign permissions
+    * Change server configuration, and more.

-  the operation is an __individual action__ that is Not part of the session transaction.
+* The operations are executed on the DocumentStore and are Not part of the session transaction.

+* There are some client tasks, such as patching documents, that can be carried out either via the Session ([session.Advanced.Patch()](../../client-api/operations/patching/single-document#array-manipulation)) or via an Operation on the DocumentStore ([PatchOperation](../../client-api/operations/patching/single-document#operations-api)).

 {PANEL/}